 Immuno-oncology is a top priority for Merck KGaA, Darmstadt, Germany, and Pfizer.
-The global strategic alliance between Merck KGaA, Darmstadt, Germany, and Pfizer enables the companies to benefit from each other's strengths and capabilities and further explore the therapeutic potential of BAVENCIO (avelumab), an anti-PD-L1 antibody initially discovered and developed by Merck KGaA, Darmstadt, Germany.
-The immuno-oncology alliance is jointly developing and commercializing BAVENCIO and advancing Pfizer's PD-1 antibody.
-The alliance is focused on developing high-priority international clinical programs to investigate BAVENCIO, as a monotherapy, as well as combination regimens, and is striving to find new ways to treat cancer.
+The global strategic alliance between Merck KGaA, Darmstadt, Germany, and Pfizer enables the companies to benefit from each other's strengths and capabilities and further explore the therapeutic potential of BAVENCIO, an anti-PD-L1 antibody initially discovered and developed by Merck KGaA, Darmstadt, Germany.
+The immuno-oncology alliance is jointly developing and commercializing BAVENCIO.
+The alliance is focused on developing high-priority international clinical programs to investigate BAVENCIO as a monotherapy as well as combination regimens, and is striving to find new ways to treat cancer.